PSU estimates show growth across west side

-Tigard matched Beaverton's 1.3% growth rate, growing from an estimated 52,785 last year to 53,450 this year, according to the PSU study.
+Tigard matched Beaverton's 1.3% growth rate, expanding from an estimated 52,785 last year to 53,450 this year, according to the PSU study.

-Although it's still less than half Tigard's size, Wilsonville grew faster still, growing by 1.5% to a population of 25,635, the study estimates.
+Although it's still less than half Tigard's size, Wilsonville grew faster still, growing by 1.5% to a population of 25,635, the study estimated.

 Sandwiched between Tigard and Wilsonville, the cities of Tualatin and Sherwood grew much more slowly from 2018 to 2019, according to the preliminary results.
 Both added under 100 people each, with Tualatin's population increasing to 27,135 and smaller Sherwood's population at 19,595.

 The most dramatic growth in the region was in King City, which grew 13.2% as its population increased from an estimated 3,700 to 4,190 in just a year's time.
 Continued growth is expected in King City, where city leaders have plans to expand westward as far as Southwest Roy Rogers Road.

 Outside the metro area perennial-grower Redmond experienced a 5% change from year-to-year. .

 In Seaside, there was a 1% drop in population and tiny Vale in Eastern Oregon was walloped with a 4% drop.
 Both communties lost 75 residents in the past year.

 Cornelius saw more modest growth but cracked 12,000 for the first time, growing by about 300 people to 12,225, according to the estimates.

 Newcomers continued to flock to Oregon, according to the study, with the statewide population rising by more than 41,000 in the last year — and 400,000 in a decade.